 ●Women with ulcerative colitis have more disease activity during pregnancy than women with Crohn disease.
 Women with IBD are at an increased risk for worse obstetric and pregnancy related outcomes as compared with the general population even with disease in remission.
 (See 'Pregnancy and lactation' above.)

 ●Endoscopy should be performed during pregnancy only if there is a strong indication or if the information is critical for making treatment decisions.
 An unsedated flexible sigmoidoscopy is considered low risk.
 Magnetic resonance enterography is the preferred diagnostic modality in pregnant patients with IBD in the absence of institutional expertise with ultrasound for IBD.
 (See 'Safety of diagnostic evaluation during pregnancy and lactation' above.)

 ●The choice of antiinflammatory and immunosuppressive medications during pregnancy and lactation should be based upon their relative safety and indications as well as the risk of relapse of IBD if the medications are discontinued.
 (See 'Medications during pregnancy and lactation' above.)

-●Patients with perineal disease or rectal involvement with Crohn disease should undergo a Cesarean section.
+●Patients with perineal disease or rectal involvement with Crohn disease should undergo a cesarean delivery.
 The mode of delivery in all other patients with IBD should be dictated by obstetric necessity.
 (See 'Mode of delivery' above.)

 ●Complications associated with IBD that warrant surgery in a pregnant patient include acute refractory colitis, perforation, abscesses, severe hemorrhage, and obstruction.
 Although data are limited, surgery is associated with premature labor or spontaneous abortion, possibly related to inadvertent uterine manipulation.
 (See 'Surgery' above.)